vuepress-theme-hope/vuepress-theme-hope/docs/redirect/src/guide.md

 ### Customizing Locale Settings

-By default, the plugin generates a locale setting by reading `localePath` and `lang` from the site's `locales` option.
+By default, the plugin generates a locale setting by reading `locale path` and `lang` from the site's `locales` option.
 Sometimes, you may want multiple languages to hit the same path, in which case you should set `localeConfig` in plugin options.

 For example, you might want all English users to match to `/en/` and Chinese Traditional users to `/zh/`, then you can set: